 Support Teams: Group Representatives into Teams

-If Persistent Queue is checked, support sessions will remain in this team’s queue even if no representatives are available.
-A session transferred to this team’s queue will remain in the queue indefinitely until a team member or API operation handles the session.
+If this option is checked, support sessions remain in this queue even if no representatives are available.
+A session in this queue remains in the queue indefinitely until a representative or API operation handles the session.
 This option provides additional flexibility for custom session routing management.

 Note any group policies which assign members to this team.
 Click the link to go to the Group Policies page to verify or assign policy members.

-From the list of available representatives, select one or more users and click the arrow to move them into the team.
+From the list of available users, select one or more users and click the arrow to move them into the team.

-Team members who share membership through one or more group policies are listed for you, along with a link to the Group Policies configuration page.
+Team members who share membership through one or more group policies are listed, along with a link to the Group Policies configuration page.

-Under the Jump Client Access section, select which teams and embassies should have access to any Jump Clients pinned to this team queue.
+Select which teams should have access to any Jump Clients pinned to this team's Jump Group.
 By default, only this team has access to its own Jump Clients.
 However, you can select multiple other teams to see and Jump to this team's Jump Clients.

-You can also see a list of other teams and embassies that share Jump Client access with members of this support team.
+View a list of other teams that share Jump Client access with members of this team.

-Under the Equilibrium Settings section, if Routing Algorithm is set to Least Busy, a session in this team queue will be assigned to the least busy representative who is a member of this team.
-If it is set to Skills Match, Least Busy, then if a session has needed skills marked and is in this queue, that session will be assigned to the representative in this team with the best skills match.
-The representative has as long as is set in Alert Timeout to either accept or reject the session.
-If the representative rejects the session or fails to respond before the timeout, the session will be reassigned to the next least busy representative who is a member of this team.
+If this is set to Least Busy, a session in this queue is assigned to the least busy representative who is available to take sessions from this queue.
+If it is set to Skills Match, Least Busy, then if a session has needed skills marked and is in this queue, that session is assigned to the representative with the best skills match who is available to take sessions from this queue.

 You also can create a Waiting Session Rule.
 If enabled, set how long a session is allowed to remain in this queue.
 Then choose the action to take if the session waits for longer than the set time.
 You can either transfer the session to an overflow queue, or you can mark the session as overdue.
 A session that becomes overdue will play an audio alert, flash in the queue, cause the queue itself to flash, and display a pop-up notification.
 These notifications can be modified in the rep console settings.

-Within a team, a representative can administer only others with roles lower than his or her own.
-Note, however, that roles apply strictly on a team-by-team basis, so a representative may be able to administer another representative in one team but not be able to administer that same representative in another team.
+Within a team, a user can administrate only others with roles lower than their own.
+Note, however, that roles apply strictly on a team-by-team basis, so a user may be able to administrate another user in one team but not be able to administer that same user in another team.